-Kurashiki & Bizen Cultural Itinerary — Clay Day
+Kurashiki & Bizen Cultural Itinerary (2–3 Days): Canals, Crafts & Clay

 Kurashiki & Bizen cultural itinerary — willow-lined canal, white kura storehouses and stone bridge, with Bizen pottery jars and kilns in warm evening light